Skip to content

 On the other side of bridge100, in a QEMU-emulated box with no internet access, lives an entirely separate operating system running its own init system with its own opinions about how services should start.
 A whole different world.
 Twelve gigabytes of RAM.
 Eight CPU cores.
 Five personalities.
 Zero contact with the outside world unless the Mac says so.

 The VM is, in the most literal sense, a brain in a jar.
-An air-gapped brain in a jar that runs your household security agent.
+An air-gapped brain in a jar that runs your haushold security agent.
 We thought about this.
 We thought about this a lot.
 The architecture diagram made it look intentional.

 ServicePortCodenameSystemd UnitDescription